andrewvect/script_to_translate_words_with_chat_gpt_for_anki_cards/README.md

 Usage:
 1. add your ChatGpt api key in file .env as OPENAI_API_KEY
 2. add file words.txt with words (each word in new line) in main directory
+3. pass required parameters as your foregin and native language
-3. run script python main.py
+4. run script python main.py

 get your translated words with sentences in json format in main directory translated_words.json